 Instructions

-- Bring a large stock pot to boil over high heat.
+- Cook noodles.
+Bring a large stock pot to boil over high heat.
 Add soba noodles/memil guksu and cook until cooked through but still slightly bouncy and chewy, about 5-6 minutes.
 (About 1 minute less than the package directions.)
 Drain, rinse in cold water, and set aside.

-- Top each bowl with 1 package of roasted seaweed snack (gim), a soft boiled egg, and sprinkle of sesame seeds.
+- Garnish.
+Divide noodles evenly between two bowls.
+Top each bowl with 1 package of roasted seaweed snack (gim), a soft boiled egg, and sprinkle of sesame seeds.
 Enjoy immediately!

 Video